ioggstream/python-course/mysql-101/lesson-0-intro.md

   - Reading data: finding data.
 Indexes.
 Indexes are not a free ride.

   - Caching: Memory vs Storage speed.
 Index memory.
-Memory is not $\infty$
+Memory is not $\infty$.
+Fragmentation.

   - SQL: adding a language layer.
 Overhead of SQL.
+Optimization.

 # What is a database

-  - Consistency
+  - Consistency.
+Repeatable reads.
-  - Atomicity
+  - Atomicity: all or nothing.
-  - Transactions
+  - Transactions.
+Managing multiple queries.
+Rolling back.
+Transaction logs.

 # What is a database